Books

 Not specific to Arkansas, but many Arkansas species are shown and described.
 The photography is not as good as the Hunter books but it is a good general reference.

-Smith, Edwin B., An Atlas and Annotated List of the Vascular Plants of Arkansas, 2nd edition.
-Published independently, no ISBN.
+Smith, Edwin B. 1988.
+An Atlas and Annotated List of the Vascular Plants of Arkansas.
+2nd Edition.
+Self published.
+No ISBN.
 Might try college bookstores.

 Also somewhat technical, useful mostly for anyone who wants to know in which counties of the state a plant has been spotted.